 How Your Arkansas LLC Will Be Taxed

-The profits of a Arkansas LLC are not taxed at the business level like those of C Corporations.
-Instead, taxes for a Arkansas LLC work as follows:
+The profits of an Arkansas LLC are not taxed at the business level like those of C Corporations.
+Instead, taxes for an Arkansas LLC work as follows:

-Arkansas Taxes Payable to the Department of Finance and Administration
+Arkansas Taxes Payable to the Department of Revenue

 Arkansas State Income Tax Payable on LLC Earnings